bazelbuild/continuous-integration/buildkite/README.md

 ### Exporting JSON profiles of builds and tests

-[JSON Profile](https://docs.bazel.build/versions/master/skylark/performance.html#json-profile) is a useful tool to investigate the performance of Bazel.
+[Bazel's JSON Profile](https://docs.bazel.build/versions/master/skylark/performance.html#json-profile) is a useful tool to investigate the performance of Bazel.
 You can configure your pipeline to export these JSON profiles on builds and tests using the `include_json_profile` option.

 Example usage: